 Tim’s presenter-led documentaries are broadcast across BBC One and BBC Two - and he is a global correspondent on the National Geographic Channel's Explorer show.
-On radio, he is a regular presenter on BBC Radio 4 and the World Service; and he created and hosted Men’s Hour on BBC 5 Live - and hit podcast All Hail Kale.
+On radio, he is a regular presenter on BBC Radio 4 and the World Service; he created and hosted Men’s Hour on BBC 5 Live - and hit podcast All Hail Kale.
 His first book - Who Stole My Spear? - has been serialised in The Sunday Times and hailed as a Vanity Fair must-read.

 Tim's first taste of journalism came at the tender age of thirteen when he interviewed pop star (and then hero) Morrissey.
 He started - properly - in the media as a BBC news trainee, becoming an investigative correspondent for Newsnight – and winning Young Journalist of the Year – before moving to documentaries.

 His films provocatively and entertainingly bring serious issues to light.
 To highlight the plight of the elderly, he formed the world’s oldest rock band – The Zimmers.
 The Zimmers broke into the pop charts, went to number one on YouTube globally, were shown at the UN and upstaged George Clooney on the Jay Leno show.